Home / Advanced Search

 Intelligent Automation & Soft Computing, Vol.33, No.2, pp. 879-889, 2022, DOI:10.32604/iasc.2022.024070

 Abstract The major intention of this work is to introduce a novel hybrid image watermarking technique for RGB color images.
 This hybrid watermarking algorithm uses two transforms such as Contourlet and Gould transform.
 The Contourlet transform is used as first stage while the Gould transform is used as second stage.
 In the watermark embedding phase, the R, G and B channels are transformed using Contourlet transform.
 The bandpass directional sub band coefficients of Contourlet transformed image are then divided into sub-blocks.
-The sub-blocks are then transformed using Gould transform and the watermark information is embedded on the initial coefficients of each… More >
+The sub-blocks are then transformed using Gould transform and the watermark information is embedded on More >

 • Open Access